 Allies and Enemies

-The Rastrojos are different from some of Colombia’s other criminal groups in that they do not necessarily try to control every part of the drug distribution chain, operating instead via strategic alliances.
-These alliances include working with rebel groups and former right-wing paramilitaries to move their product.
+At the peak of their criminal activity, the Rastrojos differed from other Colombian criminal groups in that they did not necessarily seek to control every part of the drug distribution chain, operating instead via strategic alliances.
+These alliances included working with rebel groups and former right-wing paramilitaries to move their product.

 For several years, the Rastrojos had an agreement with the National Liberation Army (ELN) in the provinces of Cauca and Nariño and the Revolutionary Armed Forces of Colombia (FARC) in certain other parts of the country.
 Both these alliances gave the Rastrojos direct access to coca base -- the raw material for cocaine -- at very low prices.

 The Rastrojos' other main ally, El Loco Barrera, had struck similar agreements with the FARC in some areas prior to his capture in Venezuela in September 2012.
 Together the Rastrojos and Barrera obtained a huge competitive advantage, one that also led to strong partnerships with Mexican cartels.

 After the resurgence of the group in Norte de Santander, the Rastrojos maintained an alliance with the Popular Liberation Army (Ejército Popular de Liberación - EPL), this consisted of non-aggression agreements that provided both groups with access to criminal economies along the border.
 But that alliance seems to have broken after the certain blows to the Rastrojos.